sander-hergarten/ai-notes/The Anti-Foundation Axiom.md

 tags:
 - math/set-theory
 ---
-When creating the [[Pointed Graphs|picture]] of a set we call the resulting graph Well-founded if it has no infinite path.
+When creating the [[Pictures]] of a set we call the resulting graph Well-founded if it has no infinite path.
 > [!quote] Mostowski's Collapsing Lemma
 > Every well-founded graph has a unique decoration.

-This Result is proved by a simple application of definition by recursion on a well-founded relation to btain the unique function $d$ defined so that
+This Result is proved by a simple application of definition by recursion on a well-founded relation to obtain the unique function $d$ defined so that
 $$dn=\set{dn'|n\rightarrow n'}$$
 for each node $n$ of the graph.
 The decoration $d$ assigns the set $dn$ to the node $n$.
 Note the obvious consequence.
 > [!quote] Corollary